The Best Stuffed Cabbage Soup

 - Return the beef to the pot.

-- Stir in the rice, tomatoes, tomato sauce, brown sugar, vinegar, apple, Worcestershire sauce and stock.
+- Stir in the rice, tomatoes, tomato sauce, brown sugar, vinegar, apple, Worcestershire sauce and beef stock.

 - Cook for 20 minutes over low heat until the rice is tender.